 1994 – 1998

-New logo and business expansion again – already the mouse image is used for small branded shops.
-The rodent has acquired a red athlete’s uniform and a blue and red baseball cap.
-He shows “super” with one hand, and with the other hand rests his chubby cheek, the expression of his eyes, dreamy, apparently shows how delicious the pizza is.
-The inscription remains, the red letters are underlined with a shadow, only the word “pizza” has been removed from the logo.
-The image of a mouse was well associated with the target audience, so the need to emphasize the main dish on the menu disappeared by itself.
+The new logo and business expansion are already available.
+The mouse image is used for small branded shops.
+The rodent has acquired a red athlete’s uniform and a blue-and-red baseball cap.
+He shows “super” with one hand and rests his chubby cheek with the other; his dreamy expression shows how delicious the pizza is.
+The inscription remains; the red letters are underlined in shadow, and only the word “pizza” has been removed from the logo.
+The image of a mouse was well associated with the target audience, so the need to emphasize the main dish on the menu disappeared on its own.

 1998 – 2004

-The second version of the previous logo and now the shape on the rodent is yellow with green stripes, and a cap in green and red colors with the letter C. That year, a subsidiary of CEC Entertainment, the former ShowBiz Pizza Time, appeared.
+The second version of the previous logo: the rodent’s shape is yellow with green stripes, and it has a green-and-red cap with the letter C. That year, a subsidiary of CEC Entertainment, the former ShowBiz Pizza Time, appeared.
 This logo is still used in some places.

 2004 – 2012

-The new mouse expression, the new purple C shape, and the thumbs up to indicate that the logo update reflects the realities of the times and adds modernity to the earlier designs.
-Not a bad color combination and a nice overall concept, while the rodent looks like a comic book superhero.
+The new mouse expression, the new purple C shape, and the thumbs up indicate that the logo update reflects the realities of the times and adds modernity to the earlier designs.
+It’s not a bad color combination and has a nice overall concept, while the rodent looks like a comic-book superhero.
 The letters of the brand name have become dark red with a shadow.

 2012 – 2019

 During this period, the company underwent a major rebranding.
-The logo began to resemble the first options when there was a rodent’s head and red letters in the name, and below they added a brand characteristic.
-The rodent began to smile wider; now, only the head was depicted in a less anthropomorphic form and closer to nature.
+The logo began to resemble the first options when there was a rodent’s head and red letters in the name.
+Below, they added a brand characteristic.
+The rodent began to smile more widely; now, only the head was depicted less anthropomorphically, closer to nature.

 2017 – 2019